hub63501/my-links/pages/Quotes.md

 layout: article
 title: Quotes
 permalink: /quotes/
 description: Hello there...
-Welcome to FIVE-LINK's Quotes page where i'll be posting insightful and meaningful quotes from some of historys great leaders and thinkers.
+Welcome to FIVE-LINK's Quotes page where I'll be posting insightful and meaningful quotes from some of history's great leaders and thinkers.
 lastUpdated: 2019/08/07
 img: /assets/img/the_walk.jpg
 ---